 It’s crunch time!
 This one is for the fans of all things snappy and crisp, featuring celery and its root alongside radishes and capers in an anchovy vinaigrette.
 Get our Shaved Celery, Celery Root, and Radish Salad recipe.
 (And try our Shaved Asparagus Salad recipe, pictured at the top of this piece.)

 This crunchy combo comes from Patricia Wells, and it’s divine.
-Snow peas add a hint of sweetness to this salad that’s balanced out with tart lemon, creamy Gouda, and salty flecks of pancetta.
+Snow peas add a hint of sweetness to this salad that’s balanced out with tart lemon, creamy gouda, and salty flecks of pancetta.
 Get Patricia Wells’s Crunchy Asparagus and Snow Pea Salad recipe (and see a video demo below).

 Bright green fava beans are a bit of a chore to prepare, but as a perfect taste of spring, they’re worth it.
 Adding meaty mushrooms and a gloriously runny poached egg makes them even better.
 Get the Warm Fava Bean and Chanterelle Salad With Poached Eggs recipe.

 The return of warmer weather also means the return of ramp pandemonium.
-Ride the wave with this mélange of spring favorites tossed with sauteed ramps (but try it with prickly picked ramps too).
+Ride the wave with this mélange of spring favorites tossed with sauteed ramps (but try it with prickly pickled ramps too).
 Get the Easy Quinoa Salad with Ramps, Asparagus, Radishes, and Salmon recipe.

 Now’s the time to seek out fresh artichokes, which have a delicate and pleasant bitterness to them when enjoyed raw.
 You’ll never want to go back to the vinegary ones from a can or jar after this.
 Get the Raw Artichoke, Celery, and Parmesan Salad recipe.